scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ## How to Organize Functionality

 When implementing the `pizzaPrice` function above, we did not say _where_ we would define it.
-In Scala 3, it would be perfectly valid to define it on the toplevel of your file.
-However, the language gives us many great tools to organize our logic in different namespaces and modules.
+Scala gives you many great tools to organize your logic in different namespaces and modules.

 There are several different ways to implement and organize behaviors: